How sorting robots improve efficiency & accuracy in 2025

 Here are some of the challenges of implementing sorting robotics:

 • Costs can add up.
 Sorting robot systems require a hefty upfront investment.
-The robots themselves can cost between $25,000 to $100,000 or more per unit, depending on their complexity and capabilities.
+The robots themselves can cost between $25,000 and $100,000 or more per unit, depending on their complexity and capabilities.
 Additional expenses include conveyor belts, sensors, software, and integration with your warehouse management system.

-• You’ll need floor space.
-Sorting robots and the equipment they rely on, like conveyor belts, can take up a significant amount of floor space.
 They may not be a 10/10 fit for operations with limited square footage.
 The robots also need ample room to maneuver, pick, and place items.
 Narrow aisles or cramped workspaces will reduce their effectiveness.

 • Change management is a priority.
 Adopting sorting robotics requires retraining employees and adjusting standard operating procedures.
 Workers will need to learn how to properly load and unload the robots, monitor them for errors, and handle exceptions.
 New safety protocols will also need to be put in place.
 This change management process can temporarily slow productivity and efficiency.